Take a look at our festive installations from Accent London, Jamie Barrett and Seth Beer

 The holiday season has officially begun, as trees go up and sparkly lights adorn shop windows, it’s time for us to reveal the winners of our festive Makers Project.
-After reviewing an overwhelming number of fantastic applications, we’re excited to share that our new installation comes from ‘Further Art’, a collaboration by artists Jamie Barrett - FUTURETRO and Seth Beer.
+After reviewing an overwhelming number of fantastic applications, we’re excited to share that our new installations.
+The glowing gifts and circuit board inspired snowflakes dotted around campus come from design studio Accent London, while ‘Further Art’ the interactive Christmas tree at the Steel Mill, is a collaboration by artists Jamie Barrett and Seth Beer.

 A: Both Jamie and I have been making art on and off for many years and have always wanted to collaborate on something together.
 Now due to a few circumstances this brief has come along at the perfect time.
 Jamie is predominantly a sculptor and I’m a coder, developer and maker but there is a great cross over from our favoured disciplines.
 We always thought that we could merge the creative and scientific with great effect.
 This brief gave us the opportunity to build something beautiful that also had an interactive element.